scality/RestBlockDriver/README.md

 Then, the following management files are available:
  * create: allows creating a volume file on the storage
+ * extend: allows extending a volume (increasing size), whether it is attached or not
  * destroy: deletes the volume file from the storage

 The way those files work is described in the following sections, each dedicated